awsdocs/aws-greengrass-developer-guide/doc_source/lra-console.md

    For more information, see [Lifecycle Configuration for Greengrass Lambda Functions](lambda-functions.md#lambda-lifecycle)\.
 ![\[The TestLRA page with updated properties.\]](http://docs.aws.amazon.com/greengrass/latest/developerguide/images/lra-console/config-lambda.png)
+**Important**
+Because this procedure uses local resources, you must run the Lambda function in a AWS IoT Greengrass container\.
+Deployment will fail if you try to deploy a Lambda function that uses local resources as described here\.

 1. At the bottom of the page, choose **Update**\.